 Union Presbyterian Seminary

-All M.Div. students are required to take at least one elective course (of two or more credits) at a member institution of the Consortium.
+All M.Div. students are required to take at least one elective course (of two or more credits) at a member institution of the consortium.
 This course must be taught by a non-Wesley faculty member.
-All degree students at Wesley may take a course at one or more Consortium schools during the fall and spring semesters without additional charge beyond the regular WTS tuition rate.
-(Taking multiple Consortium courses in the same semester must be approved by the Dean.)
-For more information on WTC policies for Wesley students visit the Catalog.
+All degree students at Wesley may take a course at one or more consortium schools during the fall and spring semesters without additional charge beyond the regular Wesley tuition rate.
+(Taking multiple consortium courses in the same semester must be approved by the dean.)
+For more information on consortium policies for Wesley students visit the catalog.